mbarreca/gosix/README.md

 *Consumer*
 - All Endpoint Abrstractions
-- Plugin Support for Basic*, Key and JWT*
+- Plugin Support for Basic, Key and JWT*

 ### Planned